Jack Talos

-Zechariah Smith, (born June 17, 1991) better known by his ring names Jack Talos, Painful Paul, or Zech Smith is an American professional wrestler, former basketball player and actor, previously signed to WWE NXT, NWA and Coastal Championship Wrestling.
+Zechariah Smith (born June 17, 1991), better known by his ring names Jack Talos, Painful Paul, or Zech Smith, is an American professional wrestler, former basketball player and actor, previously signed to WWE, NWA and Coastal Championship Wrestling.
 Smith has made appearances on WWE NXT, Impact Wrestling, and NWA Powerrr.
 He now wrestles for All Japan Pro Wrestling and Boca Raton Championship Wrestling.

 Early life and education

 Smith born and grew up in McLoud, Oklahoma.
 He got his early life education from Putnam City High School.
 Smith went to Morgan State College for higher education and joined college basketball team.
 Eventually, he became a professional basketball player and played against several teams at college level.
 Smith played two seasons for Howard College and was part of Oklahoma Magic AAU squad from 2006 to 2010.
 He also played for Harlem Globetrotters against The Washington Generals.
 Smith left basketball and later in 2020 he became involved in professional wrestling and made his debut at CCW's Untouchable event and defeated Bull Anderson.